 The french toast came out crispy and sweet with just a hint of orange and vanilla.
 I added the powdered sugar for the photo, but it certainly didn’t need it.

-The original recipe called for day old raisin bread, though I used our regular bread since that is what I had on hand.
-(I like to buy the store brand 100% whole wheat and the walmart brand is my fave because it is sliced slightly thinner.)
+The original recipe called for day old raisin bread, though I used our regular bread since that’s what I had on hand.
+(I like to buy the store brand 100% whole wheat and the Walmart brand is my fave because it is sliced slightly thinner.
+Saves on calories. ) This would be amazing with a slightly thicker bread too.

 There’s no reason to wait for the weekend to make this recipe!
 It makes an excellent “breakfast for dinner meal”.